nyoma-diamond/CS4233-Escape/DevLog.md

 ### 11/29

-- Edited `test3.egc` for testing square movement patterns
+- Edited `test2.egc` and `test3.egc` for testing square movement patterns
 - Edited other `egc` files to not break earlier tests as a result of assumptions from Alpha
-- Made distance checks work for OMNI movement type
+- Made distance checks work for `OMNI` movement pattern
+- Implemented `LINEAR` movement pattern